hopsoft/hopsoft.github.io/_posts/2012-08-17-why-software-is-hard.markdown

     <div class="bubble bubble-alt">
       <img src="/public/images/avatar_male.png" class="thumbnail left" />
       <div class="left">
-        So we have 1, 2, 4 for the first number<br />
-        and 8 for the second number?
+        So we have 1, 2, 4 for the first number and 8 for the second number?
       </div>
       <br class="clear" />
     </div>